-The League of Loyal Women was formed in South Australia on the 20 July 1915 in response to want of Australians, to aid the men on the front lines in any way they could.
-The League of Loyal Women was primarily designed to utilise the domestic skills of women to provide men fighting overseas with homely comforts.
-Founded by Lady Galway, volunteers consisted mostly of middle class women who helped host fundraisers, organise donations and sewing circles.
-In 1916 the League of Loyal Women helped to found the Australian Comforts Fund (ACF), which was designed to combine the fundraising efforts of numerous funds across the country.
-The ACF provided soldiers on the front lines with homely comforts and hot coffee or cocoa, both free of charge.
+The League of Loyal Women was formed in South Australia on the 20 July 1915 in response to desire of many Australians to aid the troops on the front lines in any way they could.
+The League of Loyal Women was primarily designed to mobilise the domestic skills of women to provide men fighting overseas with 'homely comforts'.
+Founded by Lady Galway, volunteers consisted mostly of middle class women who helped host fundraisers, organise donations and hold sewing circles.
+In 1916 the League of Loyal Women helped to found the Australian Comforts Fund (ACF), which was designed to combine the fundraising efforts of numerous groups across the country.
+The ACF provided soldiers on the front lines with home made goods, 'comforts' and hot coffee or cocoa, free of charge.
 The efforts of the ACF were greatly appreciated by Australian soldiers who enjoyed the free access to hot drinks and food, as well as cigarettes and socks, which resulted in Australian soldiers being among the least likely to suffer from ‘trench foot’.
 The League of Loyal Women ceased its operations at the end of the First World War and despite the ACF being reconstituted for the Second World War; the League of Loyal Women was not.

 Beginnings of the League